alinush/libbilinear/README.md

 ### Step 2: Compile

+Set the environment to 'release' or 'debug':

+    . scripts/linux/set-env.sh release

+Then compile:

+    make.sh

 ### Step 3: Run tests and benchmarks

 Tests are added to the `ctest` test suite via `CMakeLists.txt.`